 7075 Aluminum vs. 6061 Aluminum

 Because they both contain largely the same alloys, 7075 and 6061 aluminum are often cross-compared as grade options for any given application.
-But the two aluminum grades have differing composition ratios that make them respectively suitable for different types of production needs.
+But the two aluminum grades have different composition ratios that make them respectively suitable for different types of production needs.

 7075 aluminum contains more zinc than 6061.
 This makes it more corrosion resistant and strong, but less easily shaped than 6061, which is more malleable, weldable, and versatile.
-As a result, 7075 is preferable for high stress applications like aerospace or military equipment, while 6061 is useful for crafting particularly shaped parts that face less strenuous wear, like transit infrastructure, stairs, or small water vessels.
+As a result, 7075 is preferable for high-stress applications like aerospace or military equipment, while 6061 is useful for crafting particularly shaped parts that faceless strenuous wear, like transit infrastructure, stairs, or small water vessels.
 Analyze the pressures of your project's use environment to make the right aluminum grade choice.

 6063 Aluminum vs. 6061 Aluminum